 Their bodies and labors (productive and reproductive) were used against their wills.
 Nonetheless, these sources reveal laboring women’s everyday efforts to control their own bodies and sexualities.

 Emily will share the results of her research at the CHS with us during this informal presentation.

 We will provide coffee and dessert; bring your lunch to enjoy during the talk.
 Please RSVP by Tuesday, December 10th by calling (860) 236-5621 x282 or emailing firstname.lastname@example.org.
 Questions?
 Contact Jennifer Busa, Public Programs and Special Events Coordinator, at email@example.com.

-Free for members, free with admission for non-members.
+Free for members, included with admission for non-members.